-By BVS Staff May 2018 Are you interested in earning master's in gerontology online?
+By BVS Staff May 2018 Are you interested in earning a master's in gerontology online?
 If so, you've come to the right place.
-This article is dedicated to sharing information about the best value graduate programs in gerontology available to distance learners in the United States.
+This article is dedicated to sharing information about the top affordable graduate programs in gerontology available to distance learners in the United States.
 As the American population ages, medical professionals who understand ...

 Note: This article may contain sponsored links.
 These are intended to help you connect with programs easily.